Hawalaa/Dealer-Plus/README.md

 ## Installation

 1. Fork this repository
-2. In your terminal, clone the repository onto your computer (**Replace the repository url with the url your copied from git!**).
+2. In your terminal, clone the repository onto your computer (**Replace the repository url with the url you copied from git!**).

     ```
     git clone <repository url>